Spring 2023 - Updated Wednesday, April 12, 2023

 While we do not expect perfect cleanliness, we do expect students to perform a certain level of cleaning at departure.
 Please review the information below ‐ if these standards are not met, you can expect a minimum charge of $50 per room for cleaning.
 If excessive cleaning is required, as determined by staff, charges may be doubled.

-You may use your own non-caustic cleaning materials or check with your resident advisor to check out a broom or mop.
+You may use your own non-caustic cleaning materials or check with your Residential Well-being Student Leader to check out a broom or mop.
 Extra trash bags are available from the area office.
 Some students have reported good results with removing scuff marks from walls using the Mr. Clean "Magic Eraser" - if you choose to use this product, please use with minimal water to avoid wall damage.

 Rooms should be left free of dust and dirt by sweeping or dust mopping.
 Use a wet mop on floors, if necessary, to remove spots and spills.
 Scuff marks are usually easily removed using a cloth/sponge and cleanser.
 If your room is carpeted, you will need to vacuum, and where applicable, remove spots and spills.